 Provided the home you purchase in the Northern Territory is new or substantially renovated, you could be eligible for a $10,000 First Home Owner Grant.

 Read the full eligibility criteria and apply for the NT First Home Owner Grant.

-First-home owners in Queensland could be entitled to a $15,000 grant, provided that:
+First-home owners in Queensland could be entitled to a $15,000 grant, provided:

-- you are buying or building a new home (or a significantly renovated one) worth less than $750,000; and
+- you’re buying or building a new home (or a significantly renovated one) worth less than $750,000

 - you move in within 12 months following the purchase and live there for six continuous months5.

-First-home buyers may also be eligible for concessions on transfer duty if the they intend to live in the property or to build an owner-occupied property on vacant land6.
+First-home buyers may also be eligible for concessions on transfer duty if they intend to live in the property or build an owner-occupied property on vacant land6.